Last Updated: 18 Aug 2026

 If your child has remaining balance in their CDA, it will be transferred to their PSEA in the year they turn 13 years old.

-The transfer usually happens in end-January and end-February of the year.
-Once successful, you will receive an e-notification in end February to inform you of the amount transferred, how much more you can co-save and how to make further contributions, if applicable.
+The transfer usually happens by end-January of the year.
+Once successful, you will receive an e-notification by end-February with details on the amount transferred, how much more you can co-save and how to make further contributions, if applicable.

 Learn more about the CDA Scheme.